-First, consider whether you prefer a pre-kindergarten in a public school—typically open from 8:30 am to 2:30 pm for 180 days are year—or one housed in a community organization or childcare center.
-Some of these are open year-round from 8 am to 6 pm.
+First, consider whether you prefer a pre-kindergarten in a public school—typically open from 8:30 am to 2:30 pm—or one housed in a community organization or childcare center.
+Some of these are open from 8 am to 6 pm.

 We found that public schools that are solid overall tend to have good pre-k classes.
 But we also found that some schools have terrific pre-k classes, even if the rest of the school isn't great.
 Many have bathrooms right in the classroom, playgrounds just for the little kids and experienced teachers.

-Look for signs of attention and care, and watch out for neglect— dusty shelves, torn books and dying plants.
-Is there a fenced-in playground and a front door greeter?
-Look for a bathroom in the room or no more than three doors away.
-Check for exposed extension cords and outlets.
-You can find information on safety and cleanliness by checking out the inspection history of pre-k sites online.
+Is the class clean and orderly or does it have an air of neglect—dusty shelves, torn books and dying plants?
+Is there a fenced-in playground?
+Is there a bathroom in the room or no more than three doors away?
+Are there exposed extension cords?
+You can find information on safety and cleanliness by checking out the inspection history of a pre-k site online.

-A good pre-k teacher should be talking to kids and listening to them, repeating back words and using full sentences—upping the ante when it comes to language.
-They should be able to maintain a predictable routine to help kids feel safe and secure.
-In pre-k, children need to learn to get along with other children and to follow classroom routines.
+A good pre-k teacher should be talking to kids and listening to them, repeating back words and full sentences—upping the ante when it comes to language.
+They should also be able to maintain an orderly and predictable routine to help kids feel safe and secure.

 You can tell a lot from the moment you step inside a building.
-Does someone greet you?
-Is there information for parents on display, and a place to sit and wait?
-Parents should be invited to take part in the life of the school, whether it's attending an event, taking care of the class pet over the holiday or volunteering to read to the class.
+Does someone greet you in a welcoming manner?
+Is there information for parents on display and is there a place to sit and wait?
+Parents should feel welcome to take part in the life of the school, whether it’s attending a fun event, taking care of the class pet over the holiday or volunteering to read a book to the kids.

-You want someone who is approachable and easy-to-find, not hidden behind a door.
-A strong leader brings out the best in each member of the school community.
-The principal or director should either know something about early childhood or be in communication with an expert in the building.
+A strong leader brings out the best in each member of the school community, and whoever is in charge should either know something about early childhood or listen to the advice of an expert in the building.
+You want someone who is approachable and easy-to-find, not hidden behind a door, or strict.

 Look for children's work on display, not decorations made by the teacher.
 Ideally, the work should show individual creativity.
-You don't want to see lots of fill-in-the-blank worksheets, but kids may be beginning to draw, write letters or sound out words and label their pictures.
-Are there science explorations—like drawings of leaves or a graph to show how many seeds are in an apple?
+You don’t want to see lots of fill-in-the-blank worksheets, but kids may be beginning to draw and write letters, or to sound out words to label their pictures.
+Are there science explorations, like drawings of leaves or a graph to show how many seeds are in an apple?

 A well-balanced day

 Often you will see a schedule of the day posted on the wall.
 Look for a routine with a mix of active and quiet activities.
 There should be a time to rest in full-day programs but not enforced naptime.
-Kids need time to play outside every day, and time to explore, often called "choice" or "center" time.
-All pre-k children eat lunch in the classroom, "family style," where they can chat with friends and practice good manners.
+Kids should have time to play outside every day and time to explore, often called “choice” or “center” time.
+All pre-k children eat lunch in the classroom, “family style,” where they can chat with friends and learn good manners.

 Opportunities to be independent

-Good teachers foster independence.
-They help kids learn to hang up their own coats, prepare and serve breakfast or lunch, clean up after themselves, and put on their own shoes.
-Good pre-k's often label objects so kids can begin to pair objects and words, and provide them with step-by-step pictures for procedures like hand washing, to instill good habits and pride in accomplishment.
+Look for ways teachers foster independence.
+Children can hang up their own coats, help serve breakfast or lunch, clean up after themselves and put on their own coats and shoes.
+In good pre-k classrooms teachers often label objects so kids can begin to pair objects and words, and provide them with step-by-step instructions for procedures like hand washing.
+These help kids develop independence.